LingHsiLiu/CS-410/README.md

         1. Under Add Triggers, please select the S3 trigger.
         2. Then configure the trigger with the new S3 bucket that CloudFormation created with the ‘raw/’ prefix.
 The event type should be Object Created (All).
         ![alt S3NotificationSetUp](https://github.com/pradeepk85/CS-410/blob/master/sentiment-analysis/SocialAnalyticsReader/images/s3BucketConfigLambda.gif)

+3. **Starting the tweeter stream producer :**
+    - SSH into the EC2 instance that the stack created.
+(Please refer to the cloudformation stack output to get the SSh command and replace it wth your kep pair).
+    - Once inside the instance please run the command `node twitter_stream_producer_app.js`